 This umbrella term includes many different forms of care but the main distinction to make is that of a Residential home versus a Nursing home.
 Care homes can be run by private companies, charities or sometimes by councils.

 Practical Tip: Patients admitted from Care Homes will often have a MAR (medication administration record) chart used by staff.
-Asking for a copy of this can assist you in establishing recent compliance with medication and also in checking you haven’t missed anything on your initial clerking!
+Asking for a copy can assist you in establishing recent compliance with medication and also in checking you haven’t missed anything on your initial clerking!
 Care home staff can also give you a good idea of what the person is normally like and provide a good collateral history.

 Residential Home